Dinosaur-Park/heyelb/README.md

 Features
 ------------------------
 1. The data plane and the control plane are separated in the architecture, a clean architecture is realized.
-The data plane is borrowed from kubernetes, and the control plane is implemented by ourselves, which is very lightweight.

 2. The forward traffic nodes support horizontal scaling, and the computing power and bandwidth are close to infinity.